The Hitchhiker's Guide to SQL Injection prevention

 To solve all the problems, we need to extend a regular driver with simple parser which will parse a query with type-hinted placeholders, extract type information and use it to format a value.

 I am not the first to use this approach with DBAL either.
 There is Dibi, DBSimple or NikiC's PDO wrapper and some other examples.
-But it seems to me that their authors underestimated the significance of type-tinted placeholder, taking it as a some sort of syntax sugar, not as essential and cornerstone feature, which it have to be.
+But it seems to me that their authors underestimated the significance of type-tinted placeholder, taking it as some sort of syntax sugar, not as essential and cornerstone feature, which it has to be.

-Although there are some improvements still pending for implementation (such as native placeholders support; named placeholders (like in PDO); un-typed default placeholder treated as string; a couple another data types to support), it's already a complete solution that can be used in any production code.
+Although there are some improvements still pending for implementation (such as native placeholders support; named placeholders (like in PDO); un-typed default placeholder treated as a string; a couple another data types to support), it's already a complete solution that can be used in any production code.

 Exception that proves the rule.

-Unfortunately, prepared statement is not a silver bullet too, and cannot offer 100% protection alone.
+Unfortunately, a prepared statement is not a silver bullet too, and cannot offer 100% protection alone.
 There are two cases where it's either not enough or not applicable at all: